seanreed1111/sql-recipes/recipes.md

 +------------+---------+

 +------------+---------+
 However, that summary does not show dates when no drivers were active.
 To generate a complete summary that includes the missing dates, use make_date_list.pl.
-From the simple summary just shown, we can tell the minimum and maximum dates, so generate a reference table named ref with a date column d that spans those dates:
+FROM the simple summary just shown, we can tell the minimum and maximum dates, so generate a reference table named ref with a date column d that spans those dates:
 % make_date_list.pl cookbook ref d 2006-08-26 2006-09-02
 Minimum date: 2006-08-26
 Maximum date: 2006-09-02